Skip to content

 The Government has increased support for mental health services — an additional $500 million — so Australians can access the mental health and clinical support they require [3].

-Our GPs can assist with self-care during this unusual time; providing general lifestyle advice, clinic support and simple strategies so you can better manage your mental health.
+The GPs can assist with self-care during this unusual time; providing general lifestyle advice, clinic support and simple strategies so you can better manage your mental health.

 Junction Road Family Practice can also work in conjunction with local allied mental health services to establish a tailored mental health care plan [4], if you require further support.

-Our GPs may refer you to mental health professionals — including social workers, occupational therapists, psychiatrists and psychologists — for further assessment and treatment.
+The GPs may refer you to mental health professionals — including social workers, occupational therapists, psychiatrists and psychologists — for further assessment and treatment.

 As part of your mental health care plan, you will be able to access Medicare rebates for some individual and group appointments.